-Sterling College is a private, nonprofit school in a rural setting in Craftsbury Common, Vermont.
-Sterling College was founded in 1958 and now enrolls around 119 students a year, including 119 undergrads.
-Sterling College provides on-campus housing for up to 121 students.
+Sterling College is a private, nonprofit school in the rural setting of Craftsbury Common, Vermont.
+Sterling College was founded in 1958 and enrolls 139 undergrads and no graduate students.
+Sterling College ensures housing for up to 121 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 On the weekends, about 95% of students stay on-campus and participate in campus events and social life.

 There are no fraternities or sororities at Sterling College, so it might be a good choice if you're not interested in Greek life.